Federal Subsidies

 FAQs

-A subsidy that unintentionally causes harm.
-For example, a subsidy for fishing boats might lead to overfishing and the collapse of fish stocks.
+A subsidy that unintentionally causes more harm than good.
+For example, a subsidy designed to help the fishing industry might lead to overfishing and the total collapse of fish stocks, or a subsidy for suburban road building might lead to excessive urban sprawl and increased pollution.

 The Bottom Line